This moist cake has a deep chocolate flavor and luscious caramel glaze! It's so good, I couldn't get enough.

 3/4 cup buttermilk, room temperature

 Preheat oven to 300°F. Prepare Old Country Kitchenware square tube pan by brushing with chocolate pan coat (if using two piece pan, fit with a parchment paper square between the two pieces first).
 Sift together cake flour and cocoa powder.
 Dissolve instant coffee powder in boiling water and let cool.
 Beat butter and sugar in the bowl of a stand mixer until pale, light and fluffy (about 6 minutes at medium speed).
 Add extract, salt, and 1/2 cup flour mixture, beat until combined.
 With the mixer running on low, add one egg at a time, beating each until fully incorporated.
+Combine buttermilk and coffee.
 With the mixer on low, alternate adding the flour mixture and buttermilk, starting and ending with the flour.
 Mix each addition of flour just until it disappears before adding more wet ingredients.
 Scrape the bottom and sides of the bowl and beat for another 10 seconds.
 Pour batter into prepared tube pan and gently shake to settle the batter.
 Place on middle rack of oven with a baking sheet on the rack below it to catch any drips.
 Bake 1 hour 45 minutes or until a skewer inserted into the cake comes out clean.
 Let cool until the pan is comfortable enough to handle.
 Transfer the cake to a wire rack in two steps: first, turn the cake up on its side, then invert fully.
 Let cool completely.

 Stovetop Caramel